-The Afar Rift project aims to track the creation of magma (molten rock) from deep within the Earth, studying how it migrates and evolves as it rises towards the surface.
+The Afar Rift project tracked the creation of magma (molten rock) from deep within the Earth, studying how it migrates and evolves as it rises towards the surface.

-We will study how the surface of the Earth reacts as it is thinned and split apart and how the magma is intruded into this thin crust to form the beginnings of a new ocean.
+We investigated how the surface of the Earth reacts as it is thinned and split apart, and how the magma is intruded into this thin crust to form the beginnings of a new ocean.

-BGS are project partners with the Afar Rift Consortium which comprises Leeds, Bristol, Oxford, Cambridge and Edinburgh universities and has links with scientists in the US, Ethiopia, France and New Zealand.
+BGS are project partners with the Afar Rift Consortium (ARC), which comprises Leeds, Bristol, Oxford, Cambridge and Edinburgh universities and has links with scientists in the US, Ethiopia, France and New Zealand.

-The Afar Rift Consortium is an extensive multidisciplinary research group investigating:
+The ARC is an extensive multidisciplinary research group investigating:

 Airborne and satellite remote sensing provide a useful technique for rapid mapping in terrain that is inaccessible to conventional fieldwork.
 Remote sensing is the technique of measuring spectral reflectance and emittance from the Earth's surface using sensors mounted on airborne or spaceborne platforms.